Quintin D. Elliott

 He retired in 2008 as Commander/Officer in Charge of the 192 Civil Engineering Squadron and the 203 Red Horse Squadron Heavy Equipment Flight.

-He earned several awards and decorations for his military service.
+He earned several awards and decorations for his military service, most notably the Meritorious Service Medal for his service during Operation Iraqi Freedom.

 Originally from Natural Bridge, Elliott is married to the former Emily Simmons of Windsor, and has a son and daughter.